FarzanehZareian/Unity-Mixed-Reality-Crack-Detection/README.md

 This repository presents a Mixed Reality (MR) inspection system developed in Unity using the Microsoft Mixed Reality Toolkit (MRTK) and OpenXR.
 The application targets Microsoft HoloLens 2 via the Universal Windows Platform (UWP).

-The system integrates deep learning–based crack classification and segmentation with real-time holographic visualization.
+The system integrates deep learning–based crack type classification and semantic segmentation with real-time holographic visualization.
 Model outputs are rendered as overlays within the user’s physical environment, enabling intuitive and interactive structural inspection.

 The project is structured for reproducibility, modularity, and deployment readiness.